Now Hiring: Resilient Ahupuaʻa Project Manager

 Application Deadline: April 28, 2026

-Term: This is a grant-funded position supported through a NOAA cooperative agreement (January 2025 through December 2027).
-The project is currently in Year 2, with approximately two years remaining.
-The grant has the potential for extension subject to agency approval.
-Continuation beyond the grant period is not guaranteed and will depend on organizational needs and available funding.
+Term: This position is funded through a NOAA cooperative agreement through December 2027, with approximately two years remaining.
+Extension is possible subject to agency approval.
+Continuation beyond the award period is not guaranteed.

 About Hui Aloha Kīholo